artoh/kitupiikki/README.md

 **Finnish bookkeeping software for small organisations**

-Comments, variable names, documentations and the software, of course, are in Finnish only!
+Comments, variable names, documentations and the software itself are, of course, in Finnish only!

 **Suomalainen avoimen lähdekoodin kirjanpito-ohjelma**